thehonorguard/mkdocs/docs/RoleGuide/medic.md

 When treatment is finished, a Flumazenil IV is required to remove the sedation.
 (Except for the simple fracture) You can then reorient the patient to wake him up.

+Keep in mind that compound and comminuted fractures are treatable by the medic only, as it require advanced field surgery

 Splints: An instant fix to fractures.
 (Used in case of emergency by the SQL.
 Not recommended, unless there is no medic on the team)